UplandsDynamic/simple-stock-management-frontend/README.md

 ## About

 This a demo/prototype repository for the frontend web client for the Simple Stock Management stock and inventory system.
 It is built using web technologies, with a client/server architecture.
-The repository for the server component is at: https://github/com/Aninstance/simple-stock-management
+The repository for the server component is at: https://github.com/Aninstance/simple-stock-management

 The system allows "stores" to request transfers of stock ("order") from a central stock repository ("warehouse").
 Stock is adjusted for the "Warehouse Account" and the "Store Account" as stock transfers are "ordered".
 Email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

 This project - available to subscribers and clients as a regularly maintained application-as-a-service - offers a web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

-## Key technologies
+## Key Technologies for Client Component

-Key technologies include: Python 3.7; Django; Django-rest-framework; Django_q (for asynchronous processes); Javascript (ReactJS); HTML5; CSS3; BootStrap 4.
+Key technologies include: Javascript (ReactJS); HTML5; CSS3; BootStrap 4.

 ## Live Demo